philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 "angles don't exist" Only the combo sin(theta) not raw theta.
 <https://en.wikipedia.org/wiki/List_of_trigonometric_identities>

+A simple but good test problem is bounding the value of `e` from first principles.

 ## Sets

 Attempting a ZF like set theory.
 We can postulate a undefined sort `Set` and give it some properties.
 Everything is defined by it's relation to `elem` which is awkward. `ArraySort(Set,BoolSort())` is a useful stand-in for classes.